-If you have previously had any arrests, convictions, or similar criminal problems, you will need to be honest about them in your interview.
-If you neglected to disclose them on the application, you will likely need to explain this past lie, as well.
+If you have previously had any arrests, convictions, or similar criminal problems, you will need to be honest about them in your adjustment of status interview.
+If you neglected to disclose them on the I-485 application, you will likely need to explain this lie, as well.
 By the time of your interview, USCIS will have already run a criminal background check on you and knows whether you have been arrested.

 Finally, never get into an argument with a USCIS officer.
 If you think you are being treated unfairly, ask to speak with a supervisor.
 Remember to stay calm and not yell at the officer.